 Hashim Zaibak, PharmD

-Dr. Hashim Zaibak was born in Palestine but has lived in the United States for the past two decades.
-He started his career as a pharmacist in 1999 after graduating from the University of Illinois at Chicago.
-He has over fifteen years of pharmaceutical experience as part of the CVS team in Wisconsin, as both a pharmacist and district manager, so he has seen the industry from multiple vantage points.
-Dr. Zaibak is the majority owner of Hayat Pharmacy in Milwaukee and runs these four central city pharmacies while currently in the process of opening a 5th.Hayat' is the Arabic word for ‘life', which is symbolic for a medical organization that seeks to improve the lives of its clientele.
-Aside from Dr. Zaibak's pharmaceutical experience, he is well known by many of his patients as a helpful, educated medical counselor.
-Dr. Zaibak dedicates his time to answering his patient's questions on medication and showing them how to take their medications properly.
+Hashim Zaibak started his career as a Pharmacist in 1999 after graduating from the University of Illinois-Chicago.
+With over fifteen years of experience as a Pharmacist, he has seen the industry from multiple vantage points.
+Hashim is the majority owner of Hayat Pharmacy in Milwaukee and runs six central city pharmacies.Hayat' is the Arabic word for 'life', which is symbolic for a medical organization that seeks to improve the lives of its clientele.
+Aside from Hashim's experience, he is well known by his patients and organizations in the community as a helpful, educated medical counselor.
+He dedicates his time to giving health education presentations and showing his patients how to take their medications properly.
+As recognition of Hashim's excellent service to the community, he was named the 2014 Pharmacist of the Year by Pharmacy Development Services and Health Mart's 2014 Pharmacy of the Year.